 KFS Minister Lee affirmed, “The agreement is meaningful as a concrete outcome of ‘Low Carbon Green Growth,’ which is the initiative of the current government.
 The agreement will provide a platform for Korea to stimulate forest cooperation in the international arena.”

 Furthermore, he believes that “with this agreement a solid ground for dialogues on all forest matters is set by having strengthened Korea’s forest international relations with forest governments in Asia.”
-Operation of AFoCO

 AFoCO will plan and organize projects with ASEAN member states, will incorporate staff to implement these projects and staff to execute the Agreement on Forest Cooperation, and will secure enough financial resources for its operation.

 The organization plans to hold workshops on techniques and regional issues, and establish local centers to deal with local problems.
 As the secretariat will be established in Seoul, Korea is to fund the greatest part of the operating costs but all ASEAN member states agreed to contribute.
 AFoCO is to further extend cooperation to other existing international organizations and NGOs.
-Facing climate change

 The primary object of AFoCO is to encourage green growth by enhancing ASEAN member states’ approaches to climate change, desertification and other forest related issues through strengthened cooperation.